De Tomaso P72: Interior

 The interior is upholstered in diamond stitched leather, and has opulent instrumentation featuring polished copper elements, along with an open linkage gearshift lever finished in copper of the manual transmission installed in the car.
 The interior also has circular analogue and digital instrumentation design to recall the car interiors of the 1960s and 1970s.

 Specifications

-In October 2019, De Tomaso revealed that the P72 will be powered by a 5.0 litre supercharged Ford Coyote V8 engine featuring a Roots-type supercharger manufactured by American tuning company Roush Performance.
+In October 2019, De Tomaso revealed that a 5.0 litre will power the P72, supercharged Ford Coyote V8 engine featuring a Roots-type supercharger manufactured by American tuning company Roush Performance.
 The engine is a result of a technical collaboration between both companies.
 The engine is mated to a 6-speed manual transmission.
-Power output figures were not disclosed as the engine is still in development stage.
+The power output is 750 HP with a torque output of 900Nm.

 Production

-72 units of the P72 are planned to be produced.
-This move was made to ensure the exclusivity of the car.
-The car will go under homologation but De Tomaso have assured that the car will remain the same as the pre-production model shown at Goodwood.